dukekosy/flyht/README.md

 I have set the threadpool size to 300 for now, ideally this would come off a property file.

-to run checkout the repository
+to run checkout the repository,

-run mvn clean install
+run mvn clean install,

-go to the target folder and run
+go to the target folder and run,

 java -cp tweets-1.0-SNAPSHOT.jar com.flyht.Tweet